zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: The delay time that is added per piece the vehicle has on it for recalculating vehicle bounds.
 Example 2000 * 0.02 = 40seconds delay.
 Values are clamped at 0.1 and max value: 60 so even smaller vehicles rebuild at the min value and large >2k piece vehicles build at the max value.
 - Default Value: 0.02

-### DisableVehicleCube
-- Description: The raft will no longer be a cube.
-It will place pieces in world position.
-This will allow for teleporting and other rapid location / login fixes to work better.
-It might cause large vehicles to clip/break if they are rendered out of a zone.
-- Default Value: False

 ## Debug

 ### HasDebugSails